poxiest/CalendarApplication/CalendarApplication/res/README.md

 ### 2. **Model**

-The `Model` package contains the core of the calendar application.
-It manages calendars, events, and repositories for storing and retrieving data.
+The Model package is the core of the calendar application.
+It manages calendars, events, and data storage.

-Interfaces are introduced for the Calendar and the Event representation.
-Like wise there are two repositories, ICalendarRepository and IEventRepository, which manipulates these data on any command that runs.
+It uses interfaces like ICalendar and IEvent to define how calendars and events are represented.
+The package also includes two repositories, ICalendarRepository and IEventRepository, which handle storing, retrieving, and modifying calendar data when commands are executed.
-This ensures separation of concern and hold the data and operations togethers ensuring data encapsulation.
+This design ensures a clear separation of concerns, keeping data and operations together while maintaining encapsulation.

-Search events strategies are written for better readability and addition of new search strategy if needed.

-Throws appropriate custom error and with proper message.
+To improve search functionality, different search strategies are implemented, making it easier to add new search methods when needed.

+The package also includes custom error handling, throwing clear and meaningful error messages to help users understand issues.

 #### **Interfaces**